Frequently Asked Questions - Sessions, Fees, and Rebates

 Medicare offers rebates for psychological services to individuals who wish to engage in individual therapy, and/or group therapy.
 In order to be eligible, you need to visit your GP, Psychiatrist, or Paediatrician, prior to your first appointment with us, and explain your mental health concerns.
 If you are seeing a GP, we recommend that you first book a double appointment (i.e., at least 30 minutes), so that they have adequate time to develop a Mental Health Care Plan (MHCP) with you.
 Your GP will then give you the MHCP and a letter of referral.
 If you are seeing a Psychiatrist or Paediatrician for a referral, all they need to do is provide a letter of referral to activate Medicare.
 Once you have the relevant paperwork, and have scheduled an appointment time with one of our clinicians at Melbourne Wellbeing Group, you then bring these documents to your first consultation along with your Medicare card, and our team will organise the rest.
 Call our friendly reception for further enquiries or to make an appointment.

-You may pay for your psychology or speech pathology session by Cash, Eftpos (cheque or savings card), or Credit Card.
-If you have a MHCP, or a Chronic Disease Management Plan, then the full fee of the session is to be paid before the Medicare rebate is processed as we are not a bulk-billing clinic.
+You may pay for your psychology session by Cash, Eftpos (cheque or savings card), or Credit Card.
+If you have a MHCP, a Chronic Disease Management Plan, then the full fee of the session is to be paid before the Medicare rebate is processed as we are not a bulk-billing clinic.
 Once the fee is paid, our receptionist will be able to process your Medicare rebate straight away if we have a copy of your relevant paperwork.
 We do this by using our online claiming system.
 This means that once payment is made, our receptionist will process your Medicare claim on your behalf, and Medicare will transfer the rebate into your nominated bank account that you have provided to Medicare.
 Please note that Medicare no longer issues cheques for rebates.
 If you do not have your bank details saved with Medicare then we would recommend that you to do this in order to make the processing of your claim easier.
 Please also note that to be eligible for a Medicare rebate you will need a valid referral, and/or a MHCP, or Chronic Disease Management Plan in place.